JacquelineZhongr/datascience_project/README.md

 # Recipe Investigation:
-# What types of recipes tend to have higher average ratings?
+# Part I: What types of recipes tend to have higher average ratings?